s2t2/lambda-ds-3-1/ONBOARDING.md

 Mac users who don't already have a preferred command-line application are encouraged to use the built-in Terminal application (no need to download anything).

 > OPTIONAL (for Mac users): you may want to [customize your Terminal appearance and functionality](https://github.com/prof-rossetti/intro-to-python/blob/master/exercises/command-line-computing/mac-terminal-config.md), as desired.
-NOTE: newer Macs may use the "zsh" shell instead of the "bash" shell, in which case you can do the "~/.bash_profile" customizations using a file like "~/.zshrc" instead.
+NOTE: newer Macs may use the "zsh" shell instead of the "bash" shell, in which case you can do the "\~/.bash_profile" customizations using a file like "\~/.zshrc" instead.

 Windows users who don't already have a preferred command-line application are encouraged to [download and install Git Bash](https://git-scm.com/downloads), which will integrate well with the other development tools and allow Windows users to write the same commands as Mac users.
 Ultimately, Windows users may opt to use an alternative tool such as the Command Prompt or Anaconda Prompt, but if you do you are responsible for translating unix-style commands you'll see everywhere to windows-style commands.
 The command-line computing exercise referenced at the bottom of this document can help!

-> NOTE: if you'd rather use the built-in terminal inside VS Code text editor, you can do that, just make sure it works for you!
+Mac or Windows students who'd rather configure and use the built-in terminal inside the VS Code text editor may do so, just make sure it works for you!

 ### Programming Language